-End of our trip in late afternoon at l'Argentière-la-Bessée.
+End of our trip late afternoon in La Grave or l'Argentière-La Bessée.

 NB: The programme is intended as a guide only.
 It could be modified at any time by the mountain guide for safety reasons, weather conditions or regarding the physical and technical level of the participants.